The-Batman-Code/Project-3-ChatGPT-Whatsapp-Automation/readme.md

 1. Google Cloud Ubuntu VM using Cinnamon desktop environment
 2. Python with openai, schedule and pywhatkit libraries

-## Lets launch the project...yaay🥳-
+## Let's launch the project...yaay🥳-

 1. Login to your GCP account and create a VM with the following settings👇